mojotech/capybara-ui/README.md

 ### Philosophy

 A test is typically comprised of 3 phases: Arrange (Given), Act (When) and Assert (Then).
-Widgets care about Act and Assert, so they let you

-1. do things, and
-2. verify things
+Widgets take a central roles in Act, and they provide helpful access to information you'll need when you Assert.

-much like Capybara, but in a more object-oriented manner.
-So, for example, where, in Capybara, you would test if a node contains some text like this:
+Widgets allow you to interact with your DOM in a more object-oriented manner.
+For example, where, in Capybara, you would test if a node contains some text like this:

     expect(page).to have_selector('#my-widget', text: 'My Widget')